pbhawsar/training/README.md

-Please dont user this repo as this is for my personal use as I am learning git.
+Please dont use this repo as this is for my personal use as I am learning git.